-The hospital was founded in the early twentieth century and over the years has acquired new specialities, becoming a general hospital in the city of Turin.
-The structure belongs to the religious congregation of the Daughters of Charity.
+The hospital “Gradenigo” was founded in the early twentieth century by the religious congregation of the Daughters of Charity and over the years has acquired new specialities, becoming a general hospital in the city of Turin.
 The purpose of the hospital is to assist those who find themselves in poverty or need and suffering.
 Since 1998, the Medical Oncology division is operational.
+In 2017 the hospital joined the HUMANITAS group and the current name is “Humanitas – Gradenigo”

 - Palliative Care